clanehin/observe-diffs/README.md

 ### raised

-A raised even first whenever a previously undefined field appears in the result object.
+A raised even first whenever a previously non-existant key appears.

 ### updated

-An updated event fires whenever a field is not reference-identical to it's previous value (including when it is raised, but not when it is dropped).
+An updated event fires whenever a value changes according to Object.is.
+This includes immediately after the key is raised, but not when it is dropped.

 ### dropped

-A dropped event fires whenever a field is no longer defined in the result object.
+A dropped event fires whenever a previously extant key is no longer found.

 Usage
 -----